abaidisaac/This_Is_Me/achievements.md

    NFC based attendance app made in flutter.
 [Github Repo](github.com/abaidisaac/nfc_attendance)
    - Complete development of app from designing the UI/UX to development.
    - Firebase integration.

+8. MetaValley

+    Play to earn and learn model game aimed to teach entrepreneurship in a hands-on fun experience.
+[Website](https://metavalley.quest/)
+    - Worked on GTM strategy and product development.
+    - Headed development and technology strategy.